Women in Christianity: Gender and the image of God

-Complementarians have traditionally held that Christian ministers ought to be men, because of the need to represent Jesus Christ, who was the "Son" of God, and incarnate as a male human being.
-A related position is that while both male and female were made in the image of God, the woman shares in the divine image through the man because she was created out of him, and is his "glory."
+Complementarians traditionally hold that Christian ministers should be men.
+This is because of the need to represent Jesus Christ, who was the "Son" of God, and incarnated as a male human being.
+A related position is that while both male and female were made in the image of God, the woman shares in the divine image through the man.
+This is because she was created out of him, and is his "glory".

-Christian egalitarians respond by arguing that God is not gendered and that males and females image God equally and without any differences.
-In addition, terms such as "Father" and "Son", used in reference to God, should be understood as analogies or metaphors used by the biblical authors to communicate attributes about God in a culture where men had the social privilege.
+Christian egalitarians respond by arguing that God is not gendered and that males and females image God equally and without differences.
+In addition, terms such as "Father" and "Son", used in reference to God, should be understood as analogies or metaphors used by the biblical authors to communicate attributes about God in a culture where men had social privilege.
 Similarly, Christ became a male not because it was theologically necessary, but because 1st-century Jewish culture would not have accepted a female Messiah.
-Wayne Grudem takes exception to these egalitarian arguments, insisting that Christ's maleness was theologically necessary; he also alleges that egalitarians are increasingly advocating that God should be thought of as "Mother" as well as "Father", a move which he sees as theologically liberal.
+Wayne Grudem takes exception to these egalitarian arguments, insisting that Christ's maleness was theologically necessary; he also alleges that egalitarians are increasingly advocating that God should be thought of as "Mother" as well as "Father", a move he sees as religiously liberal.